albertattard/java-boot-camp/02 - Data Types.md

     For more information about Local Variable Type Inference please refer to the [style guidelines](http://openjdk.java.net/projects/amber/LVTIstyle.html).

     Note that once a variable is created, it cannot change its type.
-Once we create an int, that variable will stay an int and cannot accept anything else.
+Once we create an `int`, that variable will stay an `int` and cannot accept anything else.

     ```jshelllanguage
     jshell> int x = 7